 13. Vansda National Park Hills:

 Consider it Gujarat's version of a wild hideaway.
 Vansda, located in the Dang district, is a lush forest region with mild hills best for hiking and wildlife viewing.
-It's a little-known hill station in Gujarat for nature enthusiasts.
+It's a little-known Gujarat's hill station for nature enthusiasts.
 Trek into the forest, look for leopards (from a safe distance), and appreciate the serenity.
+Vansda National Park Hills is about 380 km from Ahmedabad and 130 km from Surat.

 14. Gir Wildlife Hills:

 Where else can you enjoy hill views while also experiencing animal adventure?
 Beyond Girnar, the Gir animals Sanctuary's rolling hills provide a unique combination of animals and quiet.
-It is ranked as one of the top five hill stations in Gujarat for animal lovers.
+It is ranked as one of the top five hill stations present in Gujarat for animal lovers.
 Go lion spotting, birdwatching, and on a jungle safari.
+Gir Wildlife Hills is about 365 km from Ahmedabad and 520 km from Surat.

 Conclusion